kshedden/seqmatch/README.md

 * MaxMatches: The maximum number of mathches returned for each window in a gene.

+* MatchMode: Either `first` or `best`.
+If `first`, for each window sequence, the first `MaxMatches` instances of a read match meeting the `PMatch` criterion are retained.
+If `best`, the best `MaxMatches` read matches are returned, where "best" is based on having the minimum number of mismatching positions.

 * MaxMergeProcs: The maximum number of merge operations that are performed concurrently.